llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 primarily, to facilitate lowering of new LLVM intrinsics for HLSL functions being added in the front end.
 It serves to expose any additional considerations necessary for an improved design of ``DXIL.td``.
-The current plan is to design and implement **Opton 4** to improve readability and maintainablity while leveraging constructs in LLVM TableGen infrastructure for a potentially rich specification.
+The current plan is to design and implement **Option 4** to improve readability and maintainablity while leveraging constructs in LLVM TableGen infrastructure for a potentially rich specification.